iausathub/satchecker/docs/source/tools.rst

     :query epoch: (*optional*) -- The epoch date for the TLE data, in Julian Date format.
 Defaults to the current date if not provided.
     :query page: (*optional*) -- The page number for pagination.
 Defaults to 1.
     :query per_page: (*optional*) -- The number of results per page for pagination.
 Defaults to 100.
+    :query format: (*optional*) -- The format of the response.
+Valid values are "json" (default) or "zip".
+The "zip" option will return a zip file containing a CSV file with the TLE data.

     **Example Request**